 In Romania the excise taxes are applied on the following products: alcohol and alcoholic beverages, processed tobacco, energy products and electricity.
-Only in 2015, excises were levied also on other products, such as: coffee, jewellery, natural fur products, cars, weapons and boats.
+Between 2013 and 2015, excises were levied also on other products, such as: coffee, jewellery, natural fur products, cars, weapons and boats.